-Description of the potential Mitigation measure Management plan Implementation phase Budget impact Management plan Plan development Implementation Monitoring Buuget Nuisances caused by air emissions and noise affecting the populations living in the vicinity of the construction site, particularly those in the villages of Agbodjedo, Djitin-Aga and Anavie, which are the closest to GDIZ boundaries -Include clauses on air quality and noise in the GDIZ operating guidelines -Monitor industrial operators' compliance with the GDIZ operating Guidelines -Avoid noisy work during off-duty hours -Limit the speed of trucks to 30 km/h in all populated areas -Use good quality vehicles, preferably new, with engines in good condition -Work with equipment that meets the required standards in terms of noise emissions Contractual specifications for the future industrials Exploitation GDIZ Industries GDIZ ABE Lenders GDIZ Reduction of water resources available for the local communities -Regularly assess the efficiency of the various hydraulic systems in the 8 villages of the study area through interviews with the head of villages.
+Description of the potential Mitigation massure Management Implementation - Budget impact Mitigation measure Management plan phase Plan development Implementation Monitoring Биадег Nuisances caused by air emissions and noise affecting the populations living in the vicinity of the construction site, particularly those in the villages of Agbodjedo, Djitin-Aga and Anavie, which are the closest to GDIZ boundaries -Include clauses on air quality and noise in the GDIZ operating guidelines -Monitor industrial operators' compliance with the GDIZ operating Guidelines -Avoid noisy work during off-duty hours -Limit the speed of trucks to 30 km/h in all populated areas -Use good quality vehicles, preferably new, with engines in good condition -Work with equipment that meets the required standards in terms of noise emissions Contractual specifications for the future industrials Exploitation GDIZ Industries GDIZ ABE Lenders GDIZ Reduction of water resources available for the local communities -Regularly assess the efficiency of the various hydraulic systems in the 8 villages of the study area through interviews with the head of villages.
 Compensation: -Build additional village hydraulic systems should the water flow reduce or stop on existing ones.
 Water resources and discharges management plan Exploitation GDIZ GDIZ GDIZ ABE Lenders GDIZ